AdobeDocs/experience-platform.en/help/query-service/monitor-queries.md

 ## [!UICONTROL Scheduled Queries]

-The [!UICONTROL Scheduled Queries] tab provides an overview of the executed and scheduled queries.
-The workspace contains all your CTAS and ITAS queries that are either scheduled to run or have been executed at least once.
-Run details can be found for all scheduled queries as well as error codes and messages for failed queries.
+The [!UICONTROL Scheduled Queries] tab provides an overview of all your scheduled CTAS and ITAS queries.
+Run details can be found for all scheduled queries as well as error codes and messages for any failed queries.

 To navigate to the [!UICONTROL Scheduled Queries] tab, select **[!UICONTROL Queries]** from the left navigation bar followed by **[!UICONTROL Scheduled Queries]**